Get insider access

 -0.37 dB

 The bass accuracy is outstanding.
-Although they're light on thump and rumble, the rest of the range is fairly flat and even, ensuring that sound effects like footsteps or weaponry clinking in Bayonetta 3 are clear and present in your gameplay.
+Their sound is light on thump and rumble, but the rest of the range is fairly flat and even, ensuring that sound effects like footsteps or the rumble of vehicle engines in games like Bayonetta 3 are clear and present in your gameplay.

 9.3